cnbbooks/lfe-sicp/ch1/constructing-functions-using-lambda.md

               (- 1 y))))
 ```

-Of course, we could use a ``lambda`` expression to specify an anonymous procedure for binding our local variables.
-The body of ``f`` then becomes a single call to that procedure:
+Of course, we could use a ``lambda`` expression to specify an anonymous function for binding our local variables.
+The body of ``f`` then becomes a single call to that function:

 ```lisp
 (defun f (x y)